"Undertake this journey for the remission of your sins,

 The Kingdom of Jerusalem and its related states Edessa, Antioch, and Tripoli collectively became known as Outremer, outre-mer being the French for overseas.

-King Baldwin I died in 1118, and his cousin Baldwin of LeBourg was elected as King Baldwin II.
-He appointed his cousin Joscelin of Courtenay as the new Count of Edessa, and brought his Armenian wife Morphia and their daughters with him to Jerusalem.
+King Baldwin I died in 1118, and his cousin Baldwin of LeBourg was elected as King Baldwin II, the third ruler of Latin Jerusalem.
+He brought his wife Morphia of Melitene, Armenia and their daughters with him to Jerusalem, and appointed his cousin Joscelin of Courtenay as the new Count of Edessa.
 During his reign he helped found the Templar Knights and granted them space in the Temple of Solomon.
 A major victory was the capture of Tyre in Lebanon during the summer of 1124.
 Prior to his death in 1131, Baldwin II designated his oldest daughter Melisende (1105-1161), her husband Fulk, and 2 year-old grandson Baldwin as his heirs.
 Melisende as Queen regnant and her husband Fulk V of Anjou were anointed and crowned, the first coronation in the Church of the Holy Sepulchre on September 14, 1131.
 They had two sons, Baldwin and Amaury.
 44 Upon King Fulk's death from a hunting accident in 1143, Queen Melisende was crowned as co-ruler with her thirteen year-old son King Baldwin III (1143-1163).
 Baldwin III became sole ruler over Easter season in 1152, with his mother continuing in an advisory capacity.
 His most notable achievement was the capture of Ascalon from the Egyptian Fatimids in 1153, finally giving the Kingdom of Jerusalem full control of the coast of Palestine.
 He also improved relations with the Byzantine Empire.
 45

 The Franks were quick to realize that the only chance for long-term survival of the four Crusader states was mutual cooperation and the presence of a stable military force.
 An important event was the foundation of the military orders, instituted to defend Outremer and protect the renewed flow of pilgrims into the Holy Land.
 The military orders were composed of monks who served as knights or performed religious, clerical, and civic functions, as well as the lay who assisted the knights.
 The Hospitallers of St. John of Jerusalem were merchants from Amalfi, Italy, who built the Hospital of St. John of Jerusalem in 1070.
 Monks under Brother Gerard provided staffing and cared for ill and injured pilgrims, crusaders, and the populace.
 They were recognized in 1113 by Pope Paschal II.
 In time they added a military function under Raymond of Le Puy.
 The Knights Hospitaller wore a white cross and protected pilgrims who entered Jerusalem.
 The Knights Templar were French knights and likely the first to perform military service; instituted in 1119 under Hugh of Payens, they wore a red cross and were responsible for the defense of Jerusalem.
 The Order of St. Lazarus was primarily a charitable organization and staffed a hospital for victims of leprosy.
 A group of German crusaders joined with members of the German Hospital in 1190 to begin the Teutonic Knights, known as the Brothers of the Hospital of the Virgin Mary in Jerusalem.
 They maintained their headquarters in the City of Acre until 1291.
 46 The Knights of St. Thomas of Acre were named after the English martyr St. Thomas Becket and were founded by King Richard I of England in 1190 during the Third Crusade.
 The Knights of the Hospital of St. John of Jerusalem and the Teutonic Order of the Hospital of the Virgin Mary in Jerusalem have survived to the present day!
 47